MaxPrehoda/svelte-saas-boilerplate/README.md

 # Quickstart

-### Quickstart is an fast and free to host SaaS template / boilerplate for Defy members.
+### Quickstart is a fast and free-to-host SaaS template/boilerplate for Defy members.

-Needed information to build and host this project are available @ https://www.learn-defy.com/.
+The needed information to build and host this project is available @ https://www.learn-defy.com/.

 - [Feature Rich](#features): user auth, user dashboard, marketing site, blog engine, billing/subscriptions, pricing page, and more.
-- [Lightning Performance](#performance--best-practices): fast pre-rendered pages which score 100/100 on Google PageSpeed.
+- [Lightning Performance](#performance--best-practices): fast pre-rendered pages that score 100/100 on Google PageSpeed.
 - [Delighful Developer Experience](#tech-stack): tools you'll love working with, including SvelteKit, Tailwind, DaisyUI, Postgres, and Supabase.
 - Extensible: all the tools you need to make additional marketing pages, UI components, user dashboards, admin portals, database backends, API endpoints, and more.
 - [Hosting](#suggested-hosting-stack): Our suggested hosting stack is free to host, cheap to scale, easy to manage, and includes automatic deployments.
 - [Fully Functional Demo](https://quickstart-five.vercel.app/)
 - [Quick Start](#quick-start): Full docs from `git clone` to deployment.

 Created by Defy [Defy](https://learn-defy.com)!
-Check out our website site for an example depolyment of Quickstart.
+Check out our website site for an example deployment of Quickstart.

 ## Demo